Actors James Gandolfini and Edie Falco in scene from the HBO TV series 'The Sopranos.'

 - IMDb user rating: 8.6

 Created by Jemaine Clement of "Flight of the Conchords," "What We Do in the Shadows" takes place in the same vampiric universe as the 2014 film of the same name that he wrote and starred in alongside Taika Waititi.
-The comedy is structured as a mockumentary and follows a group of vampires living in modern-day Staten Island.
-The show has been nominated for at least 17 Primetime Emmy Awards and continuously surprises audiences with its high-profile guest stars like Tilda Swinton and Sofia Coppola.
+The comedy, structured as a mockumentary, follows a group of vampires living in modern-day Staten Island.
+The show continuously surprised audiences with its high-profile guest stars like Tilda Swinton and Sofia Coppola.

 #72.
 Adventure Time